 Monetary Policy: We rely on the Federal Reserve's payment of interest on reserve balances as a source of interest income.
 The rate of interest on reserve balances is determined by the Federal Reserve.
 The Federal Reserve has historically adjusted its interest on reserves rate in conjunction with the federal funds rate.
 Because this rate affects other money market yields, it can have a significant impact on our interest income.
 We are most exposed to monetary policy during federal election years such as in 2024 when campaign-related deposits rise and we match those liabilities with short-term assets such as Federal Reserve cash balances, which reprice immediately, and Treasury bills.
 Although higher interest rates decrease the value of our investment securities portfolio, they increase our interest income.
-While we have recently benefitted from high short-term rates, the Federal Reserve has indicated that it may begin reducing its target federal funds rate in 2024.
-To the extent short-term rates decline, our net interest income would be adversely affected.
+While we have recently benefitted from high short-term rates, the Federal Reserve began reducing its target federal funds rate in 2024.
+As short-term rates decline, our net interest income will be adversely affected.
 The Federal Reserve has additional monetary tools that can impact our interest income through changes in rates, such as the overnight reverse repo rate and open market operations.